 Application functions can be divided into workloads identified by services.
 For example, Oracle E-Business Suite can define a service for each responsibility, such as general ledger, accounts receivable, order entry, and so on.
-A service can span one or more instances of an Oracle database, multiple databases in a global cluster, and a single instance can support multiple services.
-The number of instances that are serving the service is transparent to the application.
-Services provide a single system image to manage competing applications, and allow each workload to be managed as a unit.
+A service can span one or

 Middle tier applications and clients select a service by specifying the service name as part of the connection in the TNS connect string.
 For example, data sources for Oracle WebLogic Server are set to route to a service.
-Using Net EasyConnection, this connection comprises simply the service name and network address, as follows: \(user_name/password@SCAN/service_name \).
-Server-side work such as Oracle Scheduler, Parallel Query, and Oracle Streams queues set the service name as part of the workload definition.
+Using Net EasyConnection, this connection comprises simply the service name and network address, as follows: user_name/password@SCAN/service_name.
+Server-side work such as Oracle Scheduler, Parallel Query, and Oracle GoldenGate queues set the service name as part of the workload definition.
 For Oracle Scheduler, jobs are assigned to job classes and job classes execute within services.
 For Parallel Query and Parallel DML, the query coordinator connects to a service and the parallel query slaves inherit the service for the duration of the parallel execution.
-For Oracle Streams, streams queues are accessed using services.
+For Oracle GoldenGate, streams queues are accessed using services.
 Work executing under a service inherits the thresholds and attributes for the service and is measured as part of the service.